rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/creating-a-payment-provider.md

 ## Introduction

 Payment Providers are implemented as "plugins".
-Reaction Commerce plugins are just Meteor modules with some additional configuration.
+Demand Cluster plugins are just Meteor modules with some additional configuration.

 ## Getting Started